ibm-cloud-docs/text-to-speech/voices-use.md

 If you omit the `voice` parameter from a request, the service uses the US English `en-US_MichaelV3Voice` by default.
 This default applies to all speech synthesis requests and to the  `GET /v1/pronunciation` method.

-[IBM Cloud Pak for Data]{: tag-cp4d} If you do not install the `en-US_MichaelV3Voice`, it cannot serve as the default voice.
+[IBM Cloud Pak for Data]{: tag-cp4d} [IBM Software Hub]{: tag-teal} If you do not install the `en-US_MichaelV3Voice`, it cannot serve as the default voice.
 In this case, you must either

 -   Use the `voice` parameter to pass the voice that is to be used with each request.
 -   Specify a new default voice for your installation of {{site.data.keyword.texttospeechshort}} for {{site.data.keyword.icp4dfull_notm}} by using the `defaultTTSVoice` property in the Speech services custom resource.
 For more information, see  [Installing {{site.data.keyword.watson}} {{site.data.keyword.texttospeechshort}}](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=speech-installing-watson-text){: external}.